-17.1 Special arrangements will be made to classes and examinations if tropical cyclone warning, rainstorm warning or "Extreme Conditions" announcement is issued or about to be issued by the Hong Kong Observatory.
+19.1 Special arrangements will be made to classes and examinations if tropical cyclone warning, rainstorm warning or "Extreme Conditions" announcement is issued or about to be issued by the Hong Kong Observatory.
 These special arrangements are applicable to all classes, assignments and examinations, irrespective of the formats in which they are delivered or arranged.
-Students should take note of these arrangements and look out for notices posted on eCampus or the website of the Registry during bad weather.
+Students should take note of these arrangements during bad weather and extreme conditions.